SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-java.html.md

 What does the code in "main" do?

--   Configure MQTT connection
+-   Configure the MQTT connection.
--   Connect with the Cumulocity via MQTT protocol
+-   Connect with Cumulocity via a MQTT protocol.
--   Create a new device with ``My MQTT device`` name and ``c8y_MQTTDevice`` type
+-   Create a new device with a ``My MQTT device`` name and a ``c8y_MQTTDevice`` type.
--   Update device hardware information by putting ``S123456789`` serial, ``MQTT test model`` model and ``Rev0.1`` revision
+-   Update the device hardware information by putting a ``S123456789`` serial, a ``MQTT test model`` model and a ``Rev0.1`` revision.
--   Subscribe to the static operation templates for the device, print all received operations to the console and in case of ``c8y_Restart`` operation simulate device restart
+-   Subscribe to the static operation templates for the device, print all received operations to the console and in case of a ``c8y_Restart`` operation simulate device restart.
--   Create new thread which sends temperature measurement every 3 seconds
+-   Create a new thread which sends temperature measurement every 3 seconds.

-Note that subscription is established after device creation, otherwise if there is no device for a given ``clientId`` server will not accept it.
+Note that the subscription is established after the device creation, otherwise if there is no device for a given ``clientId`` the server will not accept it.

 ### Build and run